 Children learn everything from the adults around them – mannerisms, special words (my 3-year-old son tells his toys that he’s ‘on-call’ when he doesn’t want to play a particular game) and behaviours.
 Modelling behaviours like taking tablets only increases curiosity about said tablets and increases the likelihood that they might ingest a tablet they find lying around.

 Never doubt the ingenuity of a child to reach something that is either just out of reach or forbidden to touch.
-The sense of taboo seems to give them the ability to climb higher and faster than ever.
-Store it up high and away from commonly accessed areas that they can reach.
+The sense of taboo seems to allow them to climb higher and faster than ever.
+Store it up high and away from commonly accessed areas they can reach.

 If you can’t remember what the medicine is for or when you last took it, you don’t need it any more.
 Unlike several of my relatives, there is no need to stockpile medications in the event of a Zombie Apocalypse.